-Found 29 resources.
+Found 53 resources.

-Me, Being Active films 2015
+Activity Alliance: Me, Being Active films 2015

 Meet Cassie, Cath, Chandni, Hannah and Wolf.
 They are five disabled people with a range of impairments, who all lead active lives.
 In their own words, each individual shares their personal story.
 As well as discussing how they first became active, they explain the way it makes them feel.
 We created the films in partnership with Sport England and Disability Rights UK.

-Me, Being Active films 2017
+Activity Alliance: Me, Being Active films 2017

-Two years since the first collection, EFDS has released a new collection of Me, Being Active films.
+Two years since the first collection, Activity Alliance has released a new collection of Me, Being Active films.
 Meet Anoushé, Evie, Richard, Sam, Shona, Tesfai and Zack.
 They are seven disabled people with a range of impairments and long-term health conditions, who all lead active lives.
 In their own words, each individual shares their personal story.
 These films are supported by Disability Rights UK and funded by Sport England.

 Released August 2016, this Guide supports journalists and sports providers to produce news content on disabled people in sport.
 It explores six areas- tailoring content, story type, style and placement, language, media formats and ambassadors.
 It accompanies the media research report released at the same time.